derekpankaew/IDEX-Market-Making-Bot/README.md

     "average_wave_size": See above
     "increment_amount": By how much you wish to increment to stay above or below a bid "IDEXcontractAddress": "0x2a0c0dbecc7e4d658f48e01e3fa353f44050c208"

+# Running the Bot

+To run the bot, just type:

+`node the_brain.js`

+This will start the script running using the settings you specified.

 # Feedback